cheongshiuhong/defi-events-recording/docs/1_Interim.md

 For the case of the specific USDC-WETH pool, the `event_id` will be `uniswap-v3-pool-swap` and the `contract_address` will be `0x88e6A0c2dDD26FEEb64F039a2c41296FcB3f5640`.

-Note: we are using Redis to queue the tasks and Celery to handle them.
+Note: we are using Redis to queue the tasks and Celery to handle them, with the RPC endpoint exposed with FastAPI.

 <br>